tanay-pingalkar/Frame/README.md

 ## contribution guide
-make sure to create issue before adding new feature to Frame and make sure to clear all unused consoles and to resolve all typescript errors. the design idea is like https://www.figma.com/file/mZmE4N7OXK2Te4TWDAeCNV/Untitled?node-id=0%3A1
+make sure to create issue before adding new feature to Frame and make sure to clear all unused consoles and to resolve all typescript errors. the design idea is like https://www.figma.com/file/mZmE4N7OXK2Te4TWDAeCNV/Untitled?node-id=0%3A1 Know more about what stack frame is using on [STACK.md](https://github.com/tanay-pingalkar/Frame/blob/main/STACK.md)